-Traditionally Jewish families gather together for a special dinner, called a seder meaning ‘order’.
-During the seder the haggadah is read, providing the structure for the meal, which is divided into 15 parts.
-For example, the fourth part involves the breaking of the unleavened bread, which reminds Jews of the haste with which the Hebrews left Egypt.
+Traditionally Jewish families gather together for a special ritual meal called seder meaning ‘order’.
+During the seder the haggadah is read, providing the structure for the celebration, which is divided into 15 steps.
+For example, the eighth step involves the eating of bitter herbs, a reminder of the bitter life the Hebrew slaves endured in Egypt.

-This haggadah was made near Barcelona, Catalonia, in approximately 1320 AD.
-The text is written on vellum pages in Hebrew script, reading from right to left.
+This haggadah manuscript was copied and illuminated in Catalonia, north east Spain in approximately 1320 CE.
+The Hebrew text which reads from right to left, was written on vellum pages in a Sephardi square script.
 The Golden Haggadah takes its name from the 56 miniature paintings at the beginning of the book that depict scenes mainly from the Book of Exodus, set against gold-tooled backgrounds.

 See more of the Golden Haggadah at our award winning Turning the Pages™.